Last Updated on May 16, 2022 by Zwivel Team

 The trick to getting work done is to do it when you’re in a transitional period of your life.

-That’s what I did, anyway.
-Right before I moved back to New York after living in Los Angeles for eight years, I got a facelift.
+Right before I moved back to New York City, after living in Los Angeles for eight years, I got a facelift.

-But while I can’t say the same for my body, my rejuvenated face has held up.
-Most days, I forget I even had it.
+While I can’t say the same for my body, my rejuvenated face has held up.
+Most days, I forget I even had the procedure.
 When it really hits home is when I visit Los Angeles or meet someone who knew me then.